CDLUC3/mrt-doc/project.md

   - Enable searches across services and service instances
 - ### Refine build process to match devops best practices
   - Ashley has lots of ideas, need time to define the future build
-    - Consider Build on AWS rather than on Jenkins
-    - Need to replace/rebuild our build server -- build to our current specifications
     - Utilize a published artifact repository
   - Automate the build of docker images as well as java artifacts
   - Refactor/simplify our maven build definitions to utilize these new workflows